 - Define cultural safety.

 - Identify the three key tenets of cultural safety.

 - Explain the impacts of colonization on Indigenous people in the U.S.

 - Describe what culturally safe vs. culturally unsafe care may look like.

 - Discuss personal and systems change strategies for improving the cultural safety of care.

-The course is led by Dr. Tenney with guest instructor Dorene Waubanewquay Day.
+The course is led by FNU Faculty Dr. Erin Tenney and guest instructor Dorene Waubanewquay Day.
 In addition to being clinical faculty at FNU, Dr. Tenney is a certified nurse-midwife and women's health nurse practitioner, DONA International birth doula trainer, writer, and photographer who has worked within Indigenous health centers and communities throughout her nursing career of almost 20 years.

-Dorene Waubanewquay Day is an accomplished educator, midwife, activist, singer, and artist who consults with and works within many Indigenous and other communities and organizations to help restore and design culturally safe practices.
+Dorene Waubanewquay Day is an accomplished educator, midwife, activist, singer, and artist who consults and works with many Indigenous and other communities and organizations to help restore and design culturally safe practices.
 In 2020, she was selected as a Luce Indigenous Fellow.